manishgupta94/bigbank-task/README.md

 ## Game Algorithm

 1. I assigned a base score corresponding to various probability in a task.
 Easier probability gets higher score and difficult task gets lower score.
+2. The base score is assigned based on the rate of success and failure over multiple API calls for each probability.
-2. The task is sorted based on the probability score, reward score and expiry score.
+3. The task is sorted based on the probability score, reward score and expiry score.
 The task with maximum score is selected to be solved.
-3. If the task attempt fails 3 times for a specific probability, the base score for that probability is reduced by a margin.
+4. If the task attempt fails 3 times for a specific probability, the base score for that probability is reduced by a margin.
-4. Based on current life count and gold value, Healing potion is bought.
+5. Based on current life count and gold value, Healing potion is bought.
-5. Based on current gold value, dragon item is bought keeping gold reserved for atleast 2 lives.
+6. Based on current gold value, dragon item is bought keeping gold reserved for atleast 2 lives.

+---

+## Improvements

+1. Find the relation between various Reputation (with people, state, and underworld) and task failure rate to help selecting the best task.

 ---